MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-destinations.md

       :::image type="content" source="./media/process-events-using-event-processor-editor/event-processor-editor-preview.png" alt-text="Screenshot of the push mode event processor screen." lightbox="./media/process-events-using-event-processor-editor/event-processor-editor-preview.png":::

    3. When you choose an existing Kusto table, schema validation between the current schema in this eventstream and the target KQL table will be performed.
-If the two schemas are not matched, an error message is shown and reminds you to open event processor to adjust the schema in this eventstream accordingly.
+If the two schemas aren't matched, an error message is shown and reminds you to open event processor to adjust the schema in this eventstream accordingly.

       :::image type="content" source="./media/process-events-using-event-processor-editor/event-processor-error.png" alt-text="Screenshot of the push mode event processor error screen." lightbox="./media/process-events-using-event-processor-editor/event-processor-error.png":::